-According to the 2019 IFIC Food and Health survey, almost 40 percent of Americans say they dieted in the past year, and while a number of them are trying intermittent fasting, the ketogenic diet and other popular eating styles (like the Mediterranean Diet), clean eating was the most widely cited eating pattern people reported following.
+According to the 2019 IFIC Food and Health survey, almost 40 percent of Americans say they dieted in the past year, and while a number of them are trying intermittent fasting, the ketogenic diet and other popular eating styles (like the Mediterranean Diet, which just took top spot as U.S. News & World Report's top diet for the third year in a row), clean eating was the most widely cited eating pattern people reported following.

 Despite its popularity, not everyone is a fan.
-A recent and widely-shared New York Times article likened clean eating to restrictive dieting and raised concerns about attributing moral value to food and eating habits.
+A widely-shared New York Times article from this past summer likened clean eating to restrictive dieting and raised concerns about attributing moral value to food and eating habits.
 And some people consider it elitist.

 In order to help you sort through some of the wellness clutter, here are six ideas for moving toward cleaner eating without making yourself insane.